syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/Popup-positioning.md

 #### SfPopupLayout.ShowRelativeToView(View, RelativePosition,x-position,y-position)

-To open the SfPopupLayout in the specific X,Y coordinate relative to a view, use the `SfPopupLayout.ShowRelativeToView(View, RelativePosition,x-position,y-position)` property.
+To open the SfPopupLayout in the specific X,Y coordinate relative to a view, use the `SfPopupLayout.ShowRelativeToView(View, RelativePosition,x-position,y-position)` method.

  % tabs %}
  {% highlight xaml %}